Claire Sweeney: Career

+In April 2023, it was announced that Sweeney would be joining the cast of Coronation Street as Cassandra Plummer, the daughter of Evelyn Plummer and the biological mother of Tyrone Dobbs.
+In 2024, Sweeney appeared as a contestant on the sixteenth series of Dancing on Ice.
+She was paired with Colin Grafton and was third to be eliminated.

 Charitable work

 Sweeney supports Claire House Children's Hospice, and is a patron of Queenie's Christmas Charity and the Children's Liver Disease Foundation.

 Personal life

-Sweeney had a relationship with businessman Tony Hibbard for six years, until 2007.
-She has a son, Jaxon, with her ex-partner Daniel Reilly.
+Sweeney had a relationship with businessman Billy Oakes for six years, until 2007.
+She has a son, with her ex-partner Daniel Reilly.
+Sweeney had a publicised friendship with boxer Ricky Hatton in 2024; both were competitors on Dancing on Ice.
+It was reported that their relationship ended in the first half of 2025.